 Who do I invite?

-Your event guest list should include anyone and everyone that you want to see your GoFundMe, even if you have already shared it with them.
+Your event guest list should include anyone and everyone that you want to see your GoFundMe, even if you’ve already shared it with them.
 The key to success is sharing it with people in as many different ways as possible, since people easily forget to donate after seeing your GoFundMe for the first time.

 Your guest list should consist of:

 Friends of friends: These people might have seen your Facebook posts, but aren’t necessarily in the group of people you talk to on a daily basis.
 These are your classmates, colleagues, club members, fellow volunteers, neighbors, anyone that you see around your community

 Your acquaintances: Be sure to ask your friends to invite their friends in the event as well!
-That way, your event is seen across multiple social circles, and you have a higher possibility of people that you do not know donating directly to your GoFundMe.
+That way, your event is seen across multiple social circles, and you have a higher possibility of people that you don’t know directly donating to your GoFundMe.

-Pro tip: There is not an option to invite all of your Facebook friends, and that is ok!
+Pro tip: There’s not an option to invite all of your Facebook friends, and that’s okay!
 People feel more included in events when they see your personal invitation, and a hand picked guest list.
-Remember, people are more likely to donate when they feel like you are personally asking them for their support.
+Remember, people are more likely to donate when they feel like you’re personally reaching out to them because you want their support.